Annual Technical Report 2004 on Patent Information Activities submitted by Slovakia (SCIT/ATR/PI/2004/SK)

 - bibliographic data of granted supplementary protection certificates (arranged according to the document numbers)

 - list of registered utility models (numerical series with classification symbols)

 - bibliographic data of registered utility models (arranged according to the

 - assignments of rights and other changes of owners

-- extension of the term of validity of the utility models registration
+- list of registered utility models with the extended term of validity

 - the right of lien

 - corrections of names, addresess, dates and mistakes